Bharadwajreddy1406/Pdf_merger/README.md

 3. Click the "Merge PDFs" button to merge the selected PDF files.
 4. Choose a location to save the merged PDF file.
 5. A message will appear indicating the successful merging of the PDF files.

+## To convert to .EXE file
+ 1. To convert into an executable file Run the following command
+ 2. pyinstaller --noconfirm --onedir --windowed  ""
+ 3. make sure you have pyinstaller installed
+ 4. install it using pip install pyinstaller

 ## Acknowledgments